 Tri-Cities-NA is a group of Narcotics Anonymous Meetings in the Tri-Cities area of Tennessee.
-Tri-Cities-NA is currently serving the following Bristol TN, Kingsport TN, Elizabethton TN, and Gate City VA.
-Narcotics Anonymous is a 12 step program of recovery from the disease of addiction, the obsessive, compulsive behavior, not the disease of a specific drug.
+Tri-Cities-NA is currently serving the following Bristol TN, Kingsport TN, Elizabethton TN, Gate City VA, Duffield VA, and Mountain City TN Narcotics Anonymous is a 12 step program of recovery from the disease of addiction, the obsessive, compulsive behavior, not the disease of a specific drug.
 The basic premise of the NA 12 Step program is that people can help one another achieve and maintain abstinence from the substances or behaviors to which they are addicted.
 They can do this by attending recovery meetings in which they share their experiences with one another and support each other in the ongoing effort of maintaining abstinence.
 Our message of recovery is that an addict, any addict, can stop using drugs, lose the desire to use, and find a new way to live.
 That no addict need ever die from active addiction.
 "We have never seen a person relapse who lives the Narcotics Anonymous program" Baic Text Chapter 7 Recovery And Relapse.

 Narcotics Anonymous recovery program meetings can be either "open" or "closed."
 In open NA recovery program meetings, anyone may attend, including those who are interested in the group and how it works or who want to attend to support a loved one.
 Closed NA recovery program meetings are only for recovering addicts.